 Evidence that Clunes has long been a community that cares exists all around us.
 It is part of the reason why our community has rallied together so quickly in response to the threat of COVID-19.

 This capacity to listen to others, remain connected and problem solve is what will help us get through this.
-Already we are seeing great ideas popping up that may well help us rebuild our community and economy, but first, we are focusing on looking after people right now.
+Already we are seeing great ideas popping up that may well help us rebuild our community and economy.

 Clunes life may be a bit different now, and it may be a bit different in the future, but it will always be a community that just get's on with the job of caring for it's neighbours and our town.